adambard/learnxinyminutes-docs/perl6.html.markdown

 # Packages are a way to reuse code.
 Packages are like "namespaces", and any
 #  element of the six model (`module`, `role`, `class`, `grammar`, `subset`
 #  and `enum`) are actually packages.
 (Packages are the lowest common denomitor)
-# Packages play a big part in a language, especially as Perl is well-known for CPAN,
+# Packages are important - especially as Perl is well-known for CPAN,
 #  the Comprehensive Perl Archive Network.
 # You usually don't use packages directly: you use `class Package::Name::Here;`,
 # or if you only want to export variables/subs, you can use `module`: